shred/acme4j/src/doc/docs/example.md

 Depending on the requirements of your CA, you might also need to set these constants:

 * `ACCOUNT_EMAIL`: This is the email address that is connected to your account.
 The default is `null`, meaning that no email address is set.
 Some CAs accept that, but otherwise you can set your email address here.
 * `EAB_KID`, `EAB_HMAC`: If your CA requires External Account Binding (EAB), it will provide you with a KID and a HMAC pair that is connected to your account.
 In this case, you must provide both values in the corresponding constants (be careful not to mix them up).
-Otherwise both constants must be set to `null`, which is the default and disables EAB.
+Otherwise, both constants must be set to `null`, which is the default and disables EAB.

 The other constants should work with their default values, but can still be changed if necessary: